Associate Director, Clinical Education

 - Plans, coordinates, facilitates, administers, monitors and evaluates clinical education activities on behalf of the academic program and in coordination with academic and clinical faculty.

-- Communicates to all concerned stakeholders (e.g., the academic institution, clinical education sites, clinical faculty and students) pertinent information related to the educational program, the clinical education site, and health care changes affecting clinical practice and education.
+- Liaison between the academic institution and affiliated clinical education sites.
+Communicates to all concerned stakeholders (e.g., the academic institution, clinical education sites, clinical faculty and students) pertinent information related to the educational program, the clinical education site, and healthcare changes affecting clinical practice and education.

-- Assigns students to clinical internship sites and Cis following consideration of student learning styles and specific opportunities available at a given clinical site.
+- Assigns students to clinical internship sites with consideration to student learning styles and specific opportunities available at a given clinical site.

 - Performs academic responsibilities consistent with the Commission on Accreditation in Physical Therapy Education (CAPTE), and with institutional policy.

 - Manages administrative responsibilities consistent with CAPTE, federal/state regulations, institutional policy, and practice setting requirements.